Michigan-Climbing/mclimbing/content/english/news/post-3-new-members-2020.md

 ---
-title: "Festifall and New Member information"
+title: "2020 Festifall and New Member Information"
 date: 2020-08-27T11:07:10+06:00
 author: Executive Board
 is_eb: true